 By the 13th May the Regiment was in position overlooking the village of Sint-Agathe-Rode.
-There was some air activity but, in retrospect, we understand that the relative lack of resistance from the Luftwaffe is explained by the fact that the main German thrust was to the South via the Ardennes forest towards Sedan.
-The German advance into Belgium in now understood to have been a sophisticated ‘feint’ operation sometimes referred to as ‘the Matadors cloak‘.
+There was some air activity but, in retrospect, it’s now understood that the relative lack of resistance from the Luftwaffe was explained by the fact that the main German thrust was to the South via the Ardennes forest towards Sedan.
+The German advance into Belgium in now understood to have been a sophisticated ‘feint’ operation to entice the Allies into Belgium, sometimes referred to as ‘the Matadors cloak‘.

 Although there is no mention of any casualties in the Diary on 10th May, the Commonwealth War Graves Commission records two deaths on this day.
 Gunner Edwin Strahan, a 24-year-old single man from Crayford, Kent is buried at Hotton Cemetery in Belgium and Gunner Alfred Bright, age 28, has an unknown grave and is commemorated at the Dunkirk Commonwealth War Memorial.